-We often feel helpless when someone we know is facing a serious illness.
-What do we say and how can we step in for meaningful help?
-These tips can help family and friends interact with someone who is facing a serious illness.
+We often feel helpless when someone we know has a serious illness.
+What do we say and how can we offer support?
+These tips can you share meaningful moments with family or friends.

 Don’t avoid the patient.
 Be the friend or loved one you have always been.